pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/7-emotions.md

 _To be continued_...
 -->

+_Next, we shall look into contextualising emotions, so as to recognise when our emotions are valid and when they are out of context and hence invalid_...

 # Contextualising emotions
 Dealing with emotions effectively requires grasping and validating the context of the premises underlying them (for the importance of contextual clarity, see: [_Contextual Clarity_ from **Epistemology**](https://pranigopu.github.io/philosophy/epistemology/contextual-clarity.html)).